ray-project/ray/doc/source/cluster/kubernetes/examples/distributed-checkpointing-with-gcsfuse.md

 ```

 If the previous job failed at an earlier checkpoint, the job should resume from the last saved checkpoint and run until `max_epochs=10`.
 For example, if the last run
-failed at epoch 7, the training will automatically resume using `checkpoint_000006` and run 3 more iterations until epoch 10:
+failed at epoch 7, the training automatically resumes using `checkpoint_000006` and run 3 more iterations until epoch 10:
 ```
 (TorchTrainer pid=611, ip=10.108.2.65) Restored on 10.108.2.65 from checkpoint: Checkpoint(filesystem=local, path=/mnt/cluster_storage/finetune-resnet/TorchTrainer_96923_00000_0_2024-04-29_17-21-29/checkpoint_000006)
 (RayTrainWorker pid=671, ip=10.108.2.65) Setting up process group for: env:// [rank=0, world_size=4]